This article is produced with scandiweb's eCommerce expertise

 Creating a new array by transforming each item

-Array.prototype.map()—Calls the function for each value and returns the array of results
+Array.prototype.map() calls a function for each value and returns an array of the results.

-Return value: A new array with each element being the result of the callback function.
+Return value: a new array where each element is whatever the callback returned.

 import React from "react";